Hiking the Raven Trail in Crater Lake National Park

 During the winter, the road into Crater Lake National Park is only cleared as far as the Steel Visitor Center, which is exactly where the Raven Trailhead parking is located.

-That being said, always check the local forecast before making the drive up to Crater Lake, as weather outside of the Cascades, such as in Bend or along the I-5, will be drastically different from the park.
+That said, always check the local forecast before making the drive up to Crater Lake, as weather outside of the Cascades, such as in Bend or along the I-5, will be drastically different from the park.

 Google Maps Directions: Steel Visitor Center

-Hiking Checklist - Crater Lake (Winter)
+Winter Hiking Checklist - Crater Lake

 Hiking the Raven Trail to Crater Lake